Saint-Merri: Exterior

 The original bell square bell tower on the south side was built two stories high.
 It was given a third level in 1612, but after a fire in 1871 it was reduced to its original height.
 On the left side is a more slender bell tower, with decorative arches.
 It contains one of the oldest church bells in Paris, from 1331.

 The three portals on the west front are covered with a large pointed bay, and enclosed by two large buttresses.
-The sculpture on the west front is almost entirely from the time of Kin Louis-Philippe in the first half of the 19th century.
+The sculpture on the west front is almost entirely from the time of King Louis-Philippe in the first half of the 19th century.
 The statues in the archway of the door on the west front are copies of those in the south transept facade of Notre-Dame-de-Paris.
 A few more modern sculptures were added on the upper levels, including cheerful images of a rabbit and a dog at the top of cornice, and an assortment of whimsical gargoyles.